While new concerns may be replacing the talent war, it is important that firms take action to keep their talent happy.

-1. Flexibility and giving people more personal control over their working arrangements
+1. Giving employees more personal control over their working arrangements

 Legal professionals who are just beginning their careers are anxious to use what they learned in school as well as experience what it’s like to work in the real world.